 No. With medical leaves of absence, I do not disclose the health information to a manager.
 I will send the manager the dates of the leaves of absence as soon as I am aware.
 Otherwise, I keep the health information in a separate file.

-As an employee, do I need to tell my manager the reason for my medical leave?
+Do employees need to tell managers the reason for my medical leave?

-No. It is up to you if you want to share your private health information directly with your manager.
+No. It is up to the employee if they want to share private health information directly with their manager.

-Who at work do I need to tell about my medical leave?
+Who at work needs to know about medical leave?

-If you need to take a medical leave of absence from work, you should inform your company’s HR department.
-You can also let them know if you’d like the reason for the leave to remain private.
-They’ll help you figure out your next steps.
+If an employee need to take a medical leave of absence from work, they should inform the company’s HR department.
+They can also let them know if they’d like the reason for the leave to remain private.
+The HR department should then help the employees figure out the next steps.

-How do I know if my employer offers medical leave?
+How do I know if I have to offer medical leave?

-If you need a special work accommodation because of a disability, most likely, your manager will find out.
+If an employee needs a special work accommodation because of a disability, most likely, a manager will find out.
 She’ll be part of the team as the company decides what reasonable accommodations they can make.

-Some accommodations don’t need to involve your manager.
+Some accommodations don’t need to involve any managers.
 For example, a larger computer screen for a vision-impaired employee or more space around a desk for an employee with an anxiety disorder.